 There is also a ledge behind Ellinjaa Falls which you can climb onto to sit behind the falls.

-Nandroya Falls has to be one of the best waterfalls in Cairns in terms of what you get.
-What I mean by this is that a trip to Nandroya Falls will offer an incredible rainforest hike as well as two incredible waterfalls in. one trip.
+Nandroya Falls has to be one of the best waterfalls in Cairns in terms of natural beauty.
+A trip to Nandroya Falls will offer an incredible rainforest hike as well as two incredible waterfalls in one trip.

 If you're planning to head to Millaa Millaa Falls, then a trip to Nandroya Falls is just around the corner.
-It also makes sense to visit Millaa Millaa early to beat the crowds, then make a trip to Nandroya on the way back through the National Park.
+I recommend visiting Millaa Millaa early to beat the crowds, then make a trip to Nandroya on the way back through the National Park.

 Hikers will find Silver Creek Falls roughly halfway on the Nandroya Falls trail.
 It's a small waterfall flowing from Silver Creek and plunging into a small, shallow freshwater pool.